8 Tips for Optimizing Your Disaster Recovery Plan

 #4: Pre-Plan Business Continuity

-Even in times of disaster your obligations to customers must be met.
-Pre-plan your business continuity solutions, processes and procedures to make sure you’re communicating with, and servicing your clients.
+Even in times of disaster, your obligations to customers must be met.
+Pre-plan your business continuity solutions, processes, and procedures to make sure you’re communicating with, and servicing your clients.
 If critical software goes down, how will you continue to deliver?
 If you’re hit with a cyber-attack, what is your policy around ransomware recovery?
 A clear and consistent approach will not only help you recover, but help you avoid the same attacks in the future.

 #5: Establish Emergency Accounting and Payroll

 While in recovery mode, bills need to be paid and employees can’t go without their paychecks.
 Consider a cloud-based payroll or third-party option to ensure financial operations don’t come to a complete halt.
+Consider this MSP story where Enterprise Data Concepts was able to be the hero who helped clients who were affected by Hurricane Ida deliver payroll on time by delivering on their business continuity plan.

 #6: Run Drills